Preparing students for life beyond school

 LEARNING OUTCOMES

-• theories/models to describe, explain, make predictions about chemical systems
+- Science UnderstandingStudents must understand:• theories/models to describe, explain, make predictions about chemical systems• factors that affect these systems• these systems can be controlled

 Through the study of developmental theories, students develop an understanding of human growth and development.
 Students are introduced to the diverse nature and interdependence of societal groups.
 They develop an appreciation of how the creation of environments that promote optimal growth and development of individuals, families and communities affect and influence society as a whole.